 APRC – Mortgage results table

-This new bit of financial jargon that has arrived courtesy of the Mortgage Credit Directive (MCD).
-The MCD is European legislation designed to create a single market for mortgages and provide protection for consumers.
+This new bit of financial jargon is courtesy of the Mortgage Credit Directive (MCD).
+The MCD is the European legislation designed to create a single market for mortgages and provide protection for consumers.

 Why has APRC been introduced?

-The purpose of APRC is to shows you ALL the costs of your mortgage, including any broker fees, so you can see exactly how much you’ll be paying over the full term of the mortgage.
+The purpose of APRC is to show you all the costs of your mortgage, including any broker fees.
+This way, you can see exactly how much you’ll be paying over the full term of the mortgage.

 How useful is the APRC?

-The APRC shows the rate you’ll effectively pay if you stuck with this mortgage for its whole term.
-But in reality many people are only interested in the two or three-year deal, having the intention to remortgage again to avoid going onto the standard variable rate.
+The APRC shows the rate you’ll effectively pay if you stick with this mortgage for its whole term.
+But many people are only interested in the two- or three-year deal, having the intention to remortgage again to avoid going onto the standard variable rate.

-So while the APRC can provide a useful guide as to how much you’d pay if you were never to change the terms of the deal, the initial rate is probably the one that is still the most important, especially if you’re planning to remortgage once it finishes.
+So, while the APRC can provide a useful guide as to how much you’d pay if you were never to change the terms of the deal, the initial rate is probably the one that is still the most important.
+This is especially true if you’re planning to remortgage once it finishes.